Kashu7100/Qualia2.0/tutorial/README.md

 trainer(model, mse_loss, optim, mnist, 10, 100, path+'/qualia2_mnist')
 tester(model, mnist, 50, path+'/qualia2_mnist')
 ```
-With the CUDA acceleration, this simple model can achieve about 97% accuracy on the testing data in tens of minutes.
+With the CUDA acceleration, this simple model can achieve more than 97% accuracy on the testing data in tens of minutes.
 Then we utilize this network to conduct the principal component analysis.

 ```python
 class PCA(Module):